ContinuumBridge/canary_app/README.md

     AID -> CID  s=1     App sends second message
     CID -> AID  a=2     Client indicates it has received both messages

-If the sender infers that a message has not been received, it should send it again.
+An acknowledge must be sent after every N messages that are received.
+The sender will not attempt to send any more messages if it does not receive an acknowledgement after it has sent N messages.
+By default, N is set to 10 for messages sent by the app and 1 to messages received by the app.
+This is because the app may receive infrequent control messages.
 The app will keep data for a maximum of six hours before discarding it.
 The app does not attempt to send messages if it has been notified by the bridge manager that the connection is down.
+If a receiver determines or suspects that it has not been receiving messages it should resend a message acknowledging the last message that it has received when it believes the link has been reestablished.

 If either side sends a message with a sequence number of 0, any stored data will be discarded and the process restarted.